 - Certain tests you may be asked to perform.

 In some cases, the police will transport the person back to the station, where they will be interviewed by an expert to determine their impairment.

-If you want to discover potential defences to fight the charges and want the best outcome possible, then you really should consult with Jeffrey Gindin.
+If you want to discover potential defences to fight the charges and want the best outcome possible, then you really should consult with Jeffrey J. Gindin, Q.C.
 Schedule a free consultation now.